Eschatology: Taoism

 The Taoist faith is not concerned with what came before or after life, knowing only their own being in the Tao.
 The philosophy is that people come and go, just like mountains, trees and stars, but Tao will go on for time immemorial.

 Analogies in science and philosophy

 Researchers in futures studies and transhumanists investigate how the accelerating rate of scientific progress may lead to a "technological singularity" in the future that would profoundly and unpredictably change the course of human history, and result in Homo sapiens no longer being the dominant life form on Earth.

 Occasionally the term "physical eschatology" is applied to the long-term predictions of astrophysics about the future of Earth and ultimate fate of the universe.
-The Sun will turn into a red giant in approximately 6 billion years.
-Life on Earth will become impossible due to a rise in temperature long before the planet is actually swallowed up by the Sun.
-Even later, the Sun will become a white dwarf.
+In approximately 6 billion years, the Sun will turn into a red giant.
+Life on Earth will become impossible due to a rise in temperature long before the planet is possibly actually swallowed up by the Sun or left charred.
+Later, the Sun will become a white dwarf.